jaytimm/PresElectionResults/README.md

 political boundary files as simple feature geometries.
 Collated from existing resources, eg, [MEDSL](https://github.com/MEDSL) and [DailyKos](https://www.dailykos.com/stories/2018/2/21/1742660/-The-ultimate-Daily-Kos-Elections-guide-to-all-of-our-data-sets#1), and included here as an **R data package**.

 Formats have been tweaked for uniform output across data sets.
 Links to R code demonstrate all details of work-flow from raw data to package table.

 -   [Installation](#installation)
 -   [Details](#details)
-    -   [MEDSL: House returns by congressional district (1976-)](#medsl:-house-returns-by-congressional-district-(1976-))
+    -   [MEDSL House returns by congressional district](#medsl-house-returns-by-congressional-district)
     -   [MEDSL: Senate returns by states (1976-)](#medsl:-senate-returns-by-states-(1976-))
     -   [DailyKos: Presidential returns by congressional district